Russian rockets kill 3 in a Ukrainian city as Kyiv claims it damaged a key bridge

 Zelenskyy appealed for global pressure and “decisive action from the United States, Europe and everyone in the world who holds power.”
 Without it, he said, Russian President Vladimir Putin "will not agree even to a ceasefire.”

-The war has killed more than 12,000 Ukrainian civilians, according to the United Nations, as well as tens of thousands of soldiers on both sides along the roughly 1,000-kilometer (620-mile) front line where the war of attrition grinds on despite U.S.-led efforts to broker a peace deal.
+The war has killed more than 12,000 Ukrainian civilians, according to the United Nations, as well as tens of thousands of soldiers on both sides along the roughly 1,000-kilometer (620-mile) front line where the fighting grinds on despite U.S.-led efforts to broker a peace deal.

 A stunning Ukrainian drone attack